By Tim Rollins

 Managing Risks in E-Discovery

 Repeatable, documented processes for e-discovery reduce the risks present in the e-discovery process.
 Reasonable preservation and defensible legal hold processes limit the chances of sanctions or negative case rulings.
+While the frequency of sanctions may rise and fall over time, they are still an important element of the Court's toolkit to assure a level playing field and ultimately to achieve just resolutions of civil disputes.

 Whether cost, efficiency, managing risk, or some other reason is prompting you to move e-discovery in-house, the next step is answering the question: “Which parts of the process you want to bring in-house?”